Become an Apprentice

 Welcome to the application process for the Integrated Learning Specialist Program.
-We are now accepting applications for the 2016-2017 school year.
+We are no longer accepting applications for the 2018-2019 school year.

 Applying for the apprenticeship program is highly competitive.
-We will select 10 apprentices for the 2016-2017 academic year.
+We have selected 15 apprentices for the 2018-2019 academic year.
 As an apprentice you will spend a year training to be an instructor for the Integrated Learning Specialist Program in one of our three core courses.

-- A cover letter addressed to Mariah Landers and Jessa Brie Moreno that outlines your interest in being an apprentice and future instructor in the ILSP program and qualities that you’d bring to a classroom of adult learners about teaching and learning in the arts through a strong foundation of racial justice.
+A cover letter addressed to Carolyn S. Carr that outlines your interest in being an apprentice and future instructor in the ILSP program and qualities that you’d bring to a classroom of adult learners about teaching and learning in the arts through a strong foundation of racial justice.

 Apprentices will participate in an integrated learning intensive focusing on creative strategies, pedagogical frameworks, and culturally responsive teaching strategies.
 Frameworks of focus are: Teaching for Understanding, Studio Habits of Mind, Culturally Responsive Teaching and Making Learning Visible with foundational practices in critical pedagogy towards the goal of racial justice.
 All Apprentices will identify a project for their research/fieldwork when they complete the intensive.
 Apprentices will be assigned to a senior ILSP faculty staff member who will coach them through the extent of their Apprentice training (to include 3-4 small group or one to one coaching sessions).

 June 18-22 at Wood Middle School in Alameda.
 This training will be co-located with the Summer Intensive Courses A, B and C.

 Apprentices will conduct 20 hours of fieldwork, researching, developing and teaching an original arts-integrated unit using the frameworks, pedagogy, and assessment tools.